-Estuaries are bodies of water located where rivers meet the sea or, in the case of freshwater estuaries, a large lake.
-The flowing river spreads out and slows when it meets the sea, creating a range of unique conditions that are not found elsewhere.
-This variety of environments provides homes for diverse wildlife, including popular fish species.
+Estuaries are bodies of water where rivers meet the sea or a large lake.
+Rivers spread out and slow when they meet the sea, creating unique conditions that are not found elsewhere.
+They provide homes for diverse wildlife, including popular fish species.

 Estuaries: Nurseries of the Sea

 Estuaries are often called the “nurseries of the sea” because so many marine animals reproduce and spend the early part of their lives there.
-As the tide rises and falls, water depth and chemistry changes, creating a wide range of habitats.
-Filtered by plants such as marsh and seagrasses, moving water becomes still, allowing mud and food particles to settle at the bottom.
+As the tide rises and falls, water depth and chemistry change, creating a wide range of habitats.
+In some parts of estuaries, filtered by plants such as marsh and seagrasses, moving water becomes still, allowing mud and food particles to settle at the bottom.
 These variations create safe conditions, making estuaries ideal homes for plants and animals who feed, grow, or reproduce there.
 Estuaries are also a major stopover point for migratory animals such as waterfowl and salmon.

-Our coastal estuaries include brackish or freshwater marshes, mangroves, seagrass beds, and salt marshes.
+Our bays, harbors, sounds, and other coastal estuaries include brackish or freshwater marshes, mangroves, seagrass beds, and salt marshes.
 You might also find oyster reefs, kelp forests, and rocky or soft shorelines—each populated with creatures that thrive in that setting.
 With so much variation, it’s no wonder that estuaries are among the most productive ecosystems on Earth.

 Beautiful and Bountiful

-Each estuary displays unique beauty and attracts many visitors, who come to hunt and fish, birdwatch, take photographs, hike, canoe and kayak, and observe wildlife.
+Each estuary displays unique beauty and attracts many visitors, who come to hunt and fish, watch birds, take photographs, hike, canoe and kayak, and observe wildlife.
 Our coastal communities rely on beautiful and bountiful estuaries for recreation, jobs, tourism, shipping, and fishing.

-Estuaries filter out sediments and pollutants from rivers and streams before they flow into the ocean, providing cleaner waters for humans and marine life.
-Their broad, shallow nature allows them to absorb sudden surges of water from storms, floods, and tides, protecting our homes and communities.
+Estuaries can filter out sediments and pollutants from rivers and streams before they flow into the ocean, providing cleaner water for humans and marine life.
+Healthy estuaries can absorb surges of water from storms, floods, and tides, protecting our homes and communities.

 Economics of Estuaries

-Estuary regions comprise only 13 percent of the land area of the continental United States, but they make up a disproportionate share of the national economy, accounting for 43 percent of the population, 40 percent of employment, and 49 percent of economic output.
+Estuary regions comprise only 13 percent of the land area of the continental United States, but they make up a disproportionate share of the national economy.
+These areas account for 43 percent of the population, 40 percent of employment, and 49 percent of economic output.
 In eight states, the estuary regions comprise 80 percent or more of the state’s economy.
-Since estuary regions contribute so much to our economy, the health of our estuaries concerns all of us.
+Because estuary regions contribute so much to our economy, the health of our estuaries concerns all of us.
 Did you know that: